Frequently Asked Questions

 To find your math placement, look for "MAE: Placed into Math" and the number next to this entry will denote which class you placed into.
 For example, if "MAE: Placed into Math" says 09A, then the student placed into Math 9A.

-• How do I make an appointment to take the MAE?
+How do I make an appointment to take the MPA?

-You can make an appointment with ProctorU to take the MAE proctored.
+You can make an appointment with ProctorU to take a proctored attempt.

-You do not need to make an appointment when taking the MAE unproctored.
-Unproctored attempts are for practice and do not count toward your final placement.
+You do not need to make an appointment when taking the initial assessment (attempt 1 in ALEKS).
+Unproctored attempts are for practice and do not count toward your final placement even if taken with a proctor.

 Results will be shown to the student immediately after submitting the assessment.
 But it will take some time for us to process and upload results.